kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/Introduction.md

 (AdvancedSchemes:Introduction)=
-# Advanced schemes and approaches
+# Total Variation Diminishing schemes

 All schemes have pros and cons.
 If we, for example, look into the linear advection equation {eq}`eq:Advection`, repeated here,